 If your succulent is part of a bouquet, however, it’s okay to keep the Bouq away from direct sunlight, but if you do happen to remove it to put into an individual planter, be sure to position it somewhere sunny.
 Wherever you decide to put it, just make sure to keep it away from kids if it’s prickly.
 You don’t want to have to get the tweezers out!

 As for water, succulents definitely don’t need much.
 They’re not huge fans, to say the least.
 So watering them once a week is enough.
-You never, ever, ever want to over-water succulents ,or they’ll die an early death.
-And you don’t want to live with that on your conscious!
+You never, ever, ever want to over-water succulents, or they’ll die an early death.
+And you don’t want to live with that on your conscience!

 As for the exact amount of water you should let your succulents drink up, it varies.
 But a good rule of thumb is to use a draining pot.
 Simply douse the succulent in water until the water spills out of the draining holes.
 Then wait until the soil dries and repeat.
 For indoor succulents, place a saucer under the draining pot, so nothing gets wet.
 Then, simply empty the saucer after watering.
 Easy enough, right?